Prandtl-Batchelor flows on an annulus: Acknowledgments

 \section{Acknowledgments}

-M.Fei is partially supported by NSF of China under Grant No.11871075 and 11971357.
+M.Fei is partially supported by NSF of China under Grant No.11871075, 11971357 and 12271004.
 Z.Lin is partially supported by the NSF grants DMS-1715201 and DMS-2007457.
-T.Tao is partially supported by the NSF of China under Grant 11901349 and the NSF of Shandong Province grant ZR2019QA001.
+T.Tao is partially supported by the NSF of China under Grant 11901349.
 C.Gao and T.Tao are deeply grateful to professor L.Zhang for very valuable suggestion.